shahdipesh/Resume/README.md

 		12. Go to [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser and you should be able to see the project you just installed.

-	> **Tip**: The webpage automatically updates whenever the files of the project changes so you dont need to restart server everytime you make change to a file.
+	**Tip: The webpage automatically updates whenever the files of the project changes so you dont need to restart server everytime you make change to a file.**

-13. Read the instruction in README section of the project’s github repository to edit the files with details of the resume markdown file you had created.
+-  Read the instruction in README section of the project’s github repository to edit the files with details of the resume markdown file you had created.

-14. Save the files and check if the changes in the webpage reflect what you expected.
+-  Save the files and check if the changes in the webpage reflect what you expected.

-Now you have a digital Resume that is ready to be uploaded in github pages.
+**Now you have a digital Resume that is ready to be uploaded in github pages.**